 The Suzie Cappa Art Center (SCAC) was founded in 2001 in memory of artist Suzie Cappa.
 Suzie was a talented and creative artist who independently selected her own brushes, her own colors, and her own subjects of interest.
 Suzie’s mother, Juanita, recognized her talent and provided her instruction with local artist, Ida Jansen.
 Under Ida’s direction, Suzie studied a variety of art forms from 1985 until her passing in 1997.
 The Suzie Cappa Art Center honors her memory by providing a supportive, inspiring environment where artists can create, exhibit, and sell their work to the community.

-We now have 24 full time artists and a few part time artists working in the downtown studio and selling their artwork in the gallery, and online.
+We now have over 20 full-time artists and a few part-time artists working in the downtown studio and selling their artwork in the gallery and online.
 Artists work in multiple mediums, from fabric art to painting and drawing to sculpture and other mixed media expressions.
 SCAC provides all the materials each artist needs to pursue their area of interest.
 This is supplemented by donations by community members.
 We also provide a variety of ongoing sessions facilitated by professional artists, volunteers, and Black Hills Works staff, who support the professional and personal development of the artists.

 The gallery is filled with creativity and beauty thanks to the dedication of the artists working at SCAC and our Guest Community Artists.
 Integrating the work of artists with and without disabilities helps people see past preconceived notions of disability and honor the creative spirit of every person.

 Suzie Cappa Art Center believes:

 - Disability is not a boundary.
 All people can be creative in a supportive environment.

 - Creative expression fosters personal growth and self-esteem.
 Recognition of creative efforts by others gives the artist a feeling of worth that carries over into all areas of their life.

 - Creating art professionally adds value to one’s life.
 Through the cultivation of their talents, people with disabilities make contributions to the cultural and economic life of our community.